 Name Used in Cues: Enter the name you want to use for the audio output in your Video/Image cues.

 Device Map: This is a display-only field showing the Device Map currently selected for this production in the Audio Output Devices tab.

-Auto-Include this device when adding new cues: If this checkbox is selected then whenever you add a new Video/Image Cue then this device will automatically be included.
-One and only one Video Audio Device may have auto-include selected as Video/Image cues only support a single audio device.
+Auto-Include this device when adding new cues: If this checkbox is selected then whenever you add a new Video Capture Cue then this device will automatically be included.
 Note that this property only affects future cues added - changing the setting has no effect on existing cues.

 Device Map Buttons